 A patient who receives general anesthesia is usually under the care of an anesthesiologist.
-This is a medical doctor who has completed three years of specialized training in anesthesia beyond medical school.
+This is a medical doctor who has completed four years of specialized training in anesthesia beyond medical school.
 A specially trained nurse called a nurse anesthetist may also administer general anesthesia.
 The nurse anesthetist is usually supervised by an anesthesiologist.
 The anesthesia provider stays with the patient and carefully monitors their heart rate, electrocardiogram (EKG), blood pressure and oxygen delivery.

 Patients typically have no memory of what happened during general anesthesia.
 Only rarely do some patients remember events.